dolphindb/api-javascript/README.md

 }
 ```

+##### Specifying form and type to manually create a DdbObj object

-##### If there is no shortcut class, you can also specify form and type to manually create a DdbObj object
+If there is no shortcut class, you can also specify form and type to manually create a DdbObj object:

 ```ts
 // Created by the DdbDateTime shortcut class new DdbDateTime(1644573600)